lacanoid/datalink/ROADMAP.md

 - ✔︎ For constructor form dlvalue(basename,dirname) could be used, bfilename like
 - some sort of permissions as to what and who gets to do where. probably postgres acls.
 - some sort of file to url mapping. dlurl* functions could use these.
+- make `dlurlcomplete()` and `dlurlpath()` include read access tokens when read_access = 'DB'
 - make read access tokens work with table datalink.insight ( ctime, read_token, link_token, state, role, pid, data  )
-- apache module to make the above work with dlurlcomplete()
-- SUID root shell command `dlcat` to read content from filenames with embedded read tokens, returned by dlurlpath()
+- SUID root shell command `dlcat` to read contents from filenames with embedded read tokens, returned by dlurlpath()
+- apache module to make it work with embedded read tokens, returned by dlurlcomplete()
+- ngingx module
 - ✔︎ Files on remote servers.
 Perhaps foreign servers + dblink
 - make it possible to change LCO with datalink values present
 - ✔︎ make domains on datalinks work